Forecast-based Action by the DREF

-Through FbA by the DREF, financial resources are agreed in advance and tied to predefined forecast thresholds (triggers).
-Once a trigger is reached, these resources are released automatically, enabling the implementation of the agreed actions to prevent or mitigate negative humanitarian impacts on vulnerable populations.
+Through the Anticipatory Pillar, financial resources are agreed in advance and tied to predefined thresholds (triggers).
+Once a trigger is reached, these resources are released, enabling the implementation of the agreed actions to prevent or mitigate negative humanitarian impacts on vulnerable populations.

 EAPs go through a technical review by IFRC sectoral experts and are approved by the Validation Committee, which comprises members from Partner National Societies and the Red Cross Red Crescent Climate Centre.
 This review is undertaken using standardized quality criteria.

-For further details on FbA by the DREF, click here.
+For further details on anticipatory action at IFRC, click here.

 Organization: